-DECEMBER 31, 2004 JUNE 30, 2005

-CARRYING ACCUMULATED AMOUNT AMORTIZATION RYING OUNT ULATED IZATION

-1 NI) MILLIO NS)

-Land use rights Other \$ 7 21 \$ (3) (5) \$ 7 21 \$ (3) (6)

-Total \$ 28 \$ (8) \$ 28 \$ (9)

-=== ==== === ==== === ==== === ====
+DECEMBI ER 31, 2004 SEPTEMBER 30, 2005 CARRYING ACCUMULATED AMOUNT AMORTIZATION CARRYING AMOUNT ACCUMULATED AMORTIZATION (IN MI LLIONS) Land use rights \$ 7 21 \$(3) (5) \$ 7 22 \$ (3) (7) Total \$28 === \$ (8) === \$29 === \$(10) ====

 The Company recognizes specifically identifiable intangibles, including land use rights and permits, when specific rights and contracts are acquired.
-The Company has no intangible assets with indefinite lives recorded as of June 30, 2005.
+The Company has no intangible assets with indefinite lives recorded as of September 30, 2005.
 The Company amortizes other acquired intangibles on a straight-line basis over the lesser of their contractual or estimated useful lives that range from 47 to 75 years for land use rights and 4 to 25 years for other intangibles.

-Amortization expense for other intangibles for the three months ended June 30, 2004 and 2005 was \$0.4 million and \$0.5 million, respectively.
-Amortization expense for other intangibles for the six months ended June 30, 2004 and 2005 was \$0.8 million and \$1.0 million, respectively.
-Estimated amortization expense for the remainder of 2005 is approximately \$1 million and is approximately \$2 million per year for each of the five succeeding fiscal years.
+Amortization expense for other intangibles for both the three months ended September 30, 2004 and 2005 was \$0.4 million.
+Amortization expense for other intangibles for the nine months ended September 30, 2004 and 2005 was \$1.3 million and \$1.4 million, respectively.
+Estimated amortization expense for the remainder of 2005 is approximately \$0.5 million and is approximately \$2 million per year for each of the five succeeding fiscal years.

-(6) LONG-TERM DEBT AND RECEIVABLES FACILITY

-(a) Long-Term Debt.
+- (6) LONG-TERM DEBT AND RECEIVABLES FACILITY - (a) Long-Term Debt.

 Credit Facilities.
 In June 2005, the Company replaced its \$250 million three-year revolving credit facility with a \$400 million five-year revolving credit facility.
 The new credit facility terminates on June 30, 2010.
 Borrowings under this facility may be made at the London interbank offered rate (LIBOR) plus 55 basis points, including the facility fee, based on current credit ratings.
 An additional utilization fee of 10 basis points applies to borrowings whenever more than 50% of the facility is utilized.
 Changes in credit ratings could lower or raise the increment to LIBOR depending on whether ratings improved or were lowered.
-As of June 30, 2005, such credit facility was not utilized.
+As of September 30, 2005, such credit facility was not utilized.

 Junior Subordinated Debentures (Trust Preferred Securities).
 In June 1996, a Delaware statutory business trust created by CERC Corp.
 (CERC Trust) issued \$173 million aggregate amount of convertible preferred securities to the public.
 CERC Trust used the proceeds of the offering to purchase convertible junior subordinated debentures issued by CERC Corp. having an interest rate and maturity date that correspond to the distribution rate and mandatory redemption date of the convertible preferred securities.
-The convertible junior subordinated debentures represent CERC Trust's sole asset and its entire operations.
 CERC Corp. considers its obligation under the Amended and Restated Declaration of Trust, Indenture and Guaranty Agreement relating to the convertible preferred securities, taken together, to constitute a full and unconditional guarantee by CERC Corp. of CERC Trust's obligations with respect to the convertible preferred securities.
-The amount of outstanding junior subordinated debentures was included in long-term debt as of December 31, 2004 and June 30, 2005.
+The convertible junior subordinated debentures represented CERC Trust's sole asset and its entire operations.
+The amount of outstanding junior subordinated debentures was included in long-term debt as of December 31, 2004.
+On July 1, 2005, the remaining \$0.3 million of convertible preferred securities and the \$6 million of related convertible junior subordinated debentures were called for redemption on August 1, 2005.
+Most of the convertible preferred securities were converted prior to the redemption date and the remaining securities were redeemed.